smartarch/extremexp-llm/patterns.md

 ### Next tasks in flow

-Rationale: Can the LLM understand flow links between tasks?
+Rationale: Can the LLM determine to which tasks there is a flow link from a given task?

 Parameters: